 - Cowpea plants are heat-resistant and drought-resistant crops.

-- The optimum temperature for growth and seed productions is around 30°C.
+- The optimum temperature for growth and seed production is around 30°C.

 - Temperature requirement is based on varieties and their response to day length, some varieties are insensitive and flowering within 30 days after sowing when grown at a temperature around 30°C.

 - The optimum sowing times are December to January.
-Early-sown crops, tend to have elongated internodes are less erect, more vegetative and have a lower yield than those sown at the optimum time.
+Early-sown crops, tend to have elongated internodes that are less erect, more vegetative, and have a lower yield than those sown at the optimum time.

-- The presence of nodular bacteria specific to Cowpea make it suitable for cultivation in the hot, marginal cropping areas of Southern Africa, as well as in the cooler, higher rainfall areas.
+- The presence of nodular bacteria specific to Cowpea makes it suitable for cultivation in the hot, marginal cropping areas of Southern Africa, as well as in the cooler, higher rainfall areas.
 However, Cowpeas are much less tolerant to cold soils.
-Cowpeas crop does best in summer season.
+Cowpeas crop does best in the summer season.

 Water Requirements for Growing Cowpeas:

-- Cowpeas plants can even tolerate to water-logging.
-Well-distributed rainfall is important for normal growth and development of Cowpeas.
+- Cowpeas plants can even tolerate water logging.
+Well-distributed rainfall is important for the normal growth and development of Cowpeas.

 - The frequency and unreliability of rainfall can create problems in the growth of pods.